torch/torch.github.io/blog/_posts/2015-09-07-spatial_transformers.md

 title: The power of Spatial Transformer Networks
 comments: True
 author: alband
 excerpt: Spatial Transformers are an exciting new learnable layer that can be plugged into ConvNets.
 We show that using these layers in a ConvNet gets us to state of the art accuracy with a significantly smaller network.
-We also exlplore and visualize the learning that happens in the transform layers.
+We also explore and visualize the learning that happens in the transform layers.
 picture: https://raw.githubusercontent.com/moodstocks/gtsrb.torch/master/resources/st-mnist.png
 ---